Curriculum

 Combined Inpatient/Outpatient Hospice

-For all hospice rotations, you will be required to have your own transportation and a cell phone to use for hospice call.
+Fellows are required to provide their own transportation for home visits and to have a cell phone to use for hospice call.

 Pediatrics

-You spend one block with our pediatric palliative medicine consult service, also known as the Comprehensive Pediatric and Adolescent Support Services (ComPASS), providing both inpatient and outpatient pediatric consultations at Mayo Eugenio Litta Children's Hospital.
+Fellows spend one half-block with the pediatric palliative medicine consult service, also known as Comprehensive Pediatric and Adolescent Support Services (ComPASS), providing inpatient consultations at Mayo Eugenio Litta Children's Hospital.

-In addition, you accompany staff on home visits for both pediatric palliative and hospice patients.
-You will spend time with the pediatric bereavement coordinator and child life specialists learning about childhood development and how it relates to illness and grief responses.
+In addition, fellows may accompany staff on home visits for pediatric palliative care and hospice patients.
+Fellows spend time with the pediatric bereavement coordinator and child life specialists learning about childhood development and how it relates to illness and grief responses.

 IDT/Pharmacy

-You spend one half-block rotating with a variety of palliative team members to understand the roles of our colleagues and how best to utilize their expertise in the care of palliative medicine patients.
-This includes time with our palliative social workers (both inpatient and outpatient), chaplains, pharmacists, nurses, and music therapists.
+Fellows spend one half-block rotating with palliative team members to understand their roles and how best to utilize their expertise in the care of patients.
+This includes time with advanced practice clinicians, social workers, chaplains, pharmacist, nurses, and music therapists.

 Wound

-You spend one half-block rotating with the experienced inpatient wound team nurse practitioners.
-During this week, you see patients with pressure sores, incision wounds, and burns for wound care management at Mayo Clinic Hospital - Rochester, Saint Marys Campus.
+Fellows spend one week rotating with the experienced inpatient wound team nurse practitioners.
+During this week, fellows see patients with pressure sores, incision wounds, and burns.

-We have an outstanding working relationship with our interventional pain colleagues.
-The one-week pain rotation includes primarily 1) time with our clinical specialists who focus on nonpharmacological treatments of chronic pain, such as cognitive behavioral therapy and mindfulness, and 2) time with the intrathecal pump nurses.
+The one-week pain rotation includes 1) time with clinical specialists who focus on nonpharmacological management of chronic pain, such as cognitive behavioral therapy and mindfulness, and 2) time with the intrathecal pump nurses.

 Electives

-Electives are available in nearly every specialty at Mayo Clinic that might be of interest to our fellows, including pain, complementary and integrative medicine, radiation oncology, addiction medicine, pain rehabilitation, and paracentesis procedure clinic.
-You can also use elective time for research or additional hospice training.
+Electives are available in nearly every specialty that might be of interest to our fellows, including integrative medicine, radiation oncology, addiction medicine, pain rehabilitation, clinical ethics, and paracentesis procedure clinic.
+Elective time can also be used for research.

 Call frequency

 There is no in-house call during this fellowship.
-You are expected to take phone call from home in a graduated fashion throughout the year commensurate with your level of training.
+Fellows are expected to take call from home with graduated responsibility throughout the year.

-Didactic training is an integral part of the Hospice and Palliative Medicine Fellowship.
-During your training, you participate in these activities:
+Didactics are an integral part of the Hospice and Palliative Medicine Fellowship.
+Fellows participate in:

-- Hospice and palliative medicine noon conference.
-Mandatory, interactive, weekly didactics for the entire palliative department that incorporate complex case discussions, wellness, journal club, and knowledge-based didactic sessions from specialists within and outside palliative medicine.
+- Hospice and Palliative Medicine Noon Conference: Monthly didactics for the entire hospice and palliative medicine team that feature complex case discussions, wellness, and other topics relevant to hospice and palliative medicine.

-- Hospice and palliative medicine grand rounds.
-Quarterly lectures given by national and international experts in palliative medicine.
+- Hospice and Palliative Medicine Grand Rounds: Invited lectures given by national and international experts.

-- Humanities.
-This monthly meeting utilizes art, writings, plays, and poems to explore perspective and help us find meaning in our daily work.
+- Narrative Medicine: This curriculum utilizes art, writings, plays, and poems to explore perspective and help find meaning in daily work.

-- PalliTALK.
-This three-day intensive communication training is held in Madison, Wisconsin, for all of the Upper Midwest hospice and palliative medicine fellowships.
-All your participation, including hotel, meals, and transportation costs, are covered by the fellowship.
-This outstanding opportunity affords intensive training in expert-level communication in a fun and relaxed setting that also fosters your networking among fellow trainees.
+- PalliTALK: This three-day intensive communication training workshop is held in Madison, Wisconsin, for all of the Upper Midwest hospice and palliative medicine fellows, fostering growth in serious illness communication and networking among other trainees.

-- Other learning opportunities.
-You are encouraged to attend Internal Medicine Grand Rounds, Geriatrics Core Curriculum, and Pain-Anesthesia Core Curriculum when subjects relevant to your training are being presented.
+- Other learning opportunities: Fellows are encouraged to attend other conferences, such as Internal Medicine Grand Rounds and Clinical Ethics Grand Rounds, when subjects relevant to the fellow’s training and interests are being presented.

 External conferences

 Mayo Clinic has outstanding trip support for fellows.
-We encourage participation in the American Academy of Hospice and Palliative Medicine (AAHPM) Annual Assembly.
+Fellows will receive financial support to attend PalliTALK and the Annual Assembly of Hospice and Palliative Care.

 Teaching opportunities

-Opportunities are available for you to teach rotating residents and medical students.
-Formal curriculum is provided in medical education, and teaching is an expected role for fellows in the inpatient palliative unit and an opportunity in nearly every other rotation.
+Fellows have ample opportunities to teach rotating residents and medical students.
+Fellows complete a formal workshop in medical education (Master Class Teaching Skills Workshop).
+Teaching is an expectation of fellows on the Inpatient Palliative Care Service and an opportunity in nearly every other rotation.

 Evaluation

-To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the Hospice and Palliative Medicine Fellowship.
-You are formally evaluated by supervising faculty members after each clinical rotation and meet with the program director on a quarterly basis to review these evaluations.
-In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.
+To ensure that fellows acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, performance and skill acquisition are tracked during the course of the fellowship.
+Fellows receive evaluations from supervising faculty members after each clinical rotation and meet with the program director each quarter to review these evaluations.
+In addition, fellows regularly evaluate the faculty to assure that their educational needs are being met.